Classifying fusion rules of anyons or SymTFTs: A general algebraic formula for domain wall problems and quantum phase

 \section{Classification of anyons or SymTFTs}

 In this section, we provide a complete classification of commutative rings and their representation by SymTFT under several assumptions.
 Eq.\eqref{Verlinde-like_formula} is the main result in this section.
 We note a few reviews and textbooks\cite{Ginsparg:1988ui,Fuchs:1992nq,DiFrancesco:1997nk,Ribault:2016sla} for general references in two-dimensional CFTs and several reviews\cite{Cordova:2022ruw,McGreevy:2022oyu,Schafer-Nameki:2023jdn,Shao:2023gho} for references on generalized symmetry \cite{Cobanera:2009as,Cobanera:2011wn,Cobanera:2012dc,Gaiotto:2014kfa}(See also a concise essay \cite{Chen:2025uno}).
-First, we assume the following data: \begin{itemize} \item{There exist $n$ and $n'$ types of simple objects in the UV and IR theories, respectively.} \item{The theories satisfy the Verlinde formula determined by the modular $S$ matrices.} \item{The objects correspond to topological symmetry operators in 2d CFTs or anyons in 3d TQFTs, and form a $\mathbb{C}$-linear fusion ring as in \cite{Petkova:2000ip}.} \end{itemize} In the following discussion, we distinguish the UV and IR theories by specifying the prime symbol ' to the IR theory.
-We denote the algebraic objects in SymTFTs in CFTs or anyons in TQFTs by the Greek symbols $\alpha, \beta,...$.
-For simplicity, we assume that the theories are diagonal $A$-type model, and the matrix representation of the modular $S$ transformation as $\chi_{\alpha}(-1/\tau)=\sum_{\beta}\chi_{\beta}S_{\alpha,\beta}$ where $\chi$ is the chiral character and $\tau$ is the modular parameter.
-In this setting, the modular invariant is $\sum_{\alpha}|\chi_{\alpha}|^{2}$.
+First, we assume the following data: \begin{itemize} \item{There exist $n$ and $n’$ types of simple objects in the UV and IR theories, respectively.} \item{The theories satisfy the Verlinde formula determined by the modular $S$ matrices.} \item{The objects correspond to topological symmetry operators in 2d CFTs or anyons in 3d TQFTs, and form a $\mathbb{C}$-linear fusion ring as in \cite{Petkova:2000ip}.} \end{itemize} In the following discussion, we distinguish the UV and IR theories by specifying the prime symbol ’ to the IR theory.
+We denote the algebraic objects in SymTFTs in CFTs or anyons in TQFTs by the Greek symbols $\alpha, \beta,…$.
+For simplicity, we assume that the theories are diagonal $A$-type model with the following modular invariant,